Skip to main content

 You'll only be charged for the time the feature was active, not a full billing cycle.

-🧾 Subscriptions are billed in advance (monthly or annually), and mid-cycle changes may result in prorated charges or credits that appear on the invoice tied to that change or the next renewal, depending on your subscription state and timing.
+🧾 Subscriptions are billed in advance (monthly or annually), and mid-cycle changes may result in prorated charges or credits that appear during checkout or on an invoice, depending on your subscription state and timing.
+For eligible self-serve upgrades, checkout shows a preview invoice with the prorated amount due for the change, while Current Plan and future invoices show the recurring renewal amount separately.

 Your invoice may include: